 State Law requires that parents/guardians send their child(ren) to school regularly and on time.
 All teachers are required to report daily attendance.
-The State Register and County Health Department requires and explanation for all absences via a note, e-mail, a telephone call, or a personal visit from a parent/guardian.
+The State Register and County Health Department requires an explanation for all absences via a note, e-mail, a telephone call, or a personal visit from a parent/guardian.
 Our office clerks are happy to take a message regarding your child's absence.
 If you choose to write instead, the note or letter must contain the date and specific reason for the absence.
 All absences without an excuse will be considered unexcused until verified.
 After 7 school days, an unverified absence becomes considered a truant absence.
 Student illness, medical absences, or an excused personal absence (as defined in California Education Code), are the only excused absences by law.
 Please note that family vacations are not an excused absence, per the law.
 Please reference the attendance code document at the end of the handbook for more information.
-If using e-mail to verify an absence, please send to: lenora-rideout@scusd.edu.
+If using e-mail to verify an absence, please send to: Courtney-Garis@Scusd.Edu

 We ask that all appointments be scheduled outside of the school day when possible.
 However, if your child needs to miss school for part of the day due to an appointment, we appreciate your efforts in making sure s/he attends as much school as possible.
 If your child is late to school, s/he must sign in at the office and receive a pass before going to the classroom.
 Likewise, if you need to check your child out of school early for an appointment or emergency, please go to the office first to fill out the early dismissal paperwork.
 You may be asked to show your photo ID.
-Please obtain a note to verify the appointment and submit to the office.
+Please obtain a note to verify the appointment and submit it to the office.
+Children will not be asked to wait in the office for early pick-up.
+They will be called from the classroom upon parent arrival in order to maximize instructional time.